-Musically, Amy refers to herself as a “canary” in the Big Band Era sense: the age when a girl singer stood at the front of the bandstand and simply told a story through music.
-There are few things in life she enjoys more than engaging an audience in song – especially with a full band or orchestra!
 Although trained as a classical vocalist from the age of 15, Amy has discovered joy in singing all types of music over the years including pop/top-40/dance, jazz standards, Broadway, and rock.
-Her background includes a wide array of studio session work, dramatic performances, spokes modeling, industrial film acting, and live appearances ranging from singing and dancing on the cruise ship circuit to National Anthem performances at sporting events, including for the Florida Everblades.
+Her background includes a wide array of studio session work, dramatic performances, spokes modeling, industrial film acting, and live appearances ranging from singing and dancing on the cruise ship circuit to National Anthem performances at sporting events, including Florida Everblades hockey games.

-Amy performs for private events, country clubs, and restaurants throughout Collier and Lee counties.
-Amy and her two children enjoy being silly at home, hanging out with friends, cooking, going to church, playing in the pool or gulf, reading, movies, and fun day trips whenever possible.
-Please visit Amy at www.canaryforhire.com.
+Amy and her husband, Patrick, enjoy being silly at home with their children, cooking, hanging out with friends, going to church, playing in the pool or gulf, reading, movies, and fun day trips whenever possible.
+Please visit Amy at CanaryForHire.com.

 Mr. Donovan is an active composer living on Cape Cod MA.
 He retired in 2009 as the Director of Fine Arts in Saugus MA.
 He also spent 30 years of service in the USAF Band Program, retiring in 2002 as the Commander/Conductor of the 567th Air Force Band.
 Mr. Donovan studied at The Berklee College of Music (BA Music ed.), The Boston Conservatory (MM Composition), and post graduate studies at New England Conservatory.
-Mr. Donovan has composed in many forms including; a Symphony, Overtures, Marches, and Theatre.
-“Portraits of Cape Cod” evokes a time, a place, a memory, a tradition, or a spirit that is unique to Cape Cod.
-The musical portraits are impressionistic rather than literal, and their subject matter is personal, reflecting the composers lifelong connection to the Cape.
+Mr. Donovan was the “Composer in Residence” with the Cape Cod Concert Band during the 2015-16 season.
+The appointment culminated with the commission of “Portraits of Cape Cod”.
+Portraits is a programmatic 8 movement suite.
+Each movements was inspired by original paintings of CC.
+The paintings and composition are reflections of Mr. Donovan’s lifelong connections with the Cape.

 Craig Greusel – Vocalist